This recipe comes from our Keto Creamer.

 First we will start the creamer part because that takes 25 minutes to cook down.

-Put everything in your pot except the butter and the vanilla extract.
+Put Almond Milk, MCT Oil, Sweeteners in your pot leave out the butter, vanilla extract, and heavy cream.
 Stir well, bring to a rolling boil, turn the heat down to medium low (just enough to keep it bubbling a bit) but keep stirring while the concoction cools down or it will boil over.
-Did you set the alarm for 25 minutes?
+Did you set the alarm for 20-25 minutes?
 It’s going to take that long to thicken, and I must admit that I do not know the chemistry of why the MCT Oil merges with the almond milk in the heating process, but I was delighted to discover that it did.

 When you have 10 to 15 minutes left on the timer, turn up the heat under the double boiler (just to make sure the bottom pot is boiling) and add the Cacao Butter.
 When it’s melted, stir in the Cacao Powder.
 Stir well and don’t forget to continue stirring the creamer.